ing-bank/ingenious-doc/docs/globalDataSheet.md

 ## Referencing Global Data

-Once a value is stored in the Global Data Sheet:
+After a value is added to the Global Data Sheet:

-- Use the **Global Data ID** in any test data sheet.
+- You can reference it in any test data sheet using its Global Data ID.
+- To reference it, input the Global Data ID name using the format `#SampleGlobalDataIDName` in the test case datasheet, making sure the column name aligns with the one linked to that Global Data ID.
-- The framework will automatically resolve the reference during test execution.
+- During test execution, the framework will automatically resolve and apply the referenced global data.

 ---